AppMaintainers/chef-rails-dev-box/README.md

 ## TODO
 - mysql server auto start
+- ElasticSearch
 - elasticsearch proper config(it seems not working out of the box)
-- vim setup in the box
+- vim setup in the box (file provisioning is the solution)

 ## Requirements